Area of specialization: American religious history

-Prof. Naylor teaches courses in American religious history.
-His introductory courses, such as African American Religious Traditions and American Religious Movements, highlight religion’s role in shaping group identity and in advancing a variety of social concerns.
-The interplay of spirituality and religion on the American scene is a key theme for most of his courses, and is the topic of American Spiritualities.
-He has recently taught advanced courses exploring the religious thought of major figures such as Howard Thurman, Martin Luther king, Jr., Dorothy Day, and Thomas Merton.
-His recent research interests include reassessment of the social gospel movement, and environmental ethics and the “greening” of American religion.
+Prof. Naylor taught introductory courses, such as African American Religious Traditions and American Religious Movements, that highlight religion’s role in shaping group identity and in advancing a variety of social concerns.
+The interplay of spirituality and religion on the American scene was a key theme in most of his courses.
+He taught advanced courses exploring the religious thought of major figures such as Howard Thurman, Martin Luther King, Jr., Dorothy Day, and Thomas Merton.
+His research interests include reassessment of the social gospel movement, and environmental ethics and the “greening” of American religion.